Modular Ackermann maps and hierarchical structures: Introduction

 \section{Introduction}

 Historically, the study of rapidly growing functions beyond the class of primitive recursive functions has played a central role in the foundations of computability theory.
 Primitive recursive functions, introduced by G\"odel~\cite{Goedel}, form a large class of total functions built from basic arithmetic operations via iteration and composition, but they remain bounded in growth.
 In 1928, Ackermann~\cite{Ackermann} constructed an explicit total function that is not primitive recursive, now known as the Ackermann function, demonstrating that the hierarchy of computable functions extends beyond primitive recursion.
-Later, Sudan~\cite{Sudan} independently introduced a similar rapidly growing function, illustrating that total computable functions can exceed any fixed primitive recursive bound.
-These examples provided concrete counterexamples to the idea that all ``simple'' total functions are primitive recursive and laid the groundwork for modern studies of fast-growing hierarchies and computational complexity.
+Sudan~\cite{Sudan} independently introduced a similar rapidly growing function, illustrating that total computable functions can exceed any fixed primitive recursive bound.
+These examples provided concrete counterexamples to the idea that all ``simple'' total functions are primitive recursive and laid the groundwork for modern studies of fast-growing hierarchies and computational complexity~\cite{Peter}.

 The Ackermann function occupies a central position in the theory of fast-growing recursive hierarchies.
 Its growth exceeds all primitive-recursive functions and exhibits extreme sensitivity to recursion depth.
-While extensively studied from the viewpoint of computability and proof theory, its behavior under modular truncation appears largely unexplored.
+While extensively studied from the viewpoint of computability and proof theory, its behavior under modular truncation yields surprising properties that counter intuitive mixing behavior.

 The purpose of this paper is twofold.
-First, we introduce modular Ackermann maps acting on finite rings and analyze their structural properties.
-Second, we observe that the hierarchy induced by recursion depth provides a natural mechanism for constructing depth-dependent nonlinear maps, which motivates hierarchical hash-type constructions.
+First, we introduce canonical modular Ackermann maps on the set of least non-negative representatives and analyze their structural properties.
+Second, we formalize the structural collapse of the hierarchy modulo powers of two, showing how an absorption mechanism overrules pseudo-random expectations.